lunanfoldomics/evoscope/README.md

 ## Repository structure

+The repository is organized around the `code/` directory, which contains both the installable Evoscope package and the standalone workflow scripts used in the manuscript analyses.

-- `code/evoscope/` — installable Evoscope Python package, including the core simulation engine, CLI, exporters, autoencoder utilities, latent-space analysis, correlation analysis, plotting, and visualization modules.
+- `code/evoscope/` — installable Python package containing the core simulation framework, command-line interface, data exporters, autoencoder utilities, latent-space analysis, correlation analysis, plotting, and visualization modules.
+- `code/torhex_autoencoder.py` — standalone autoencoder workflow script used for global and cluster-resolved morphology-to-regulation analyses.
-- `code/*.py` — standalone workflow scripts used for simulation aggregation, autoencoder training, latent–observable correlation analysis, plotting, and interactive visualization.
+- `code/correlation_global_or_cluster_latents_and_genes.py` — standalone workflow script for latent–observable correlation analysis.
+- `code/aggregate_evoscope.py` — standalone workflow script for aggregating simulation outputs across runs.
+- `code/viewer.py` — interactive viewer for inspecting simulation snapshots.
+- `code/pyproject.toml` — package metadata and installation configuration.
-- `examples/` — example random-seed simulation utilities and example outputs.
+- `examples/` — random-seed simulation utilities and example outputs.
-- `analysis/representation_controls/` — scripts used for the held-out seed, baseline-control, and latent temporal prediction analyses reported in the revised manuscript and Supplementary Information.
+- `analysis/representation_controls/` — held-out seed, baseline-control, and latent temporal prediction analyses added for the revised manuscript and Supplementary Information.
-- `notebooks/` — teaching and exploratory notebooks.
-- `images/` — logos, thumbnails, and illustrative figures.

-## Code organization

-The installable Evoscope package is located under `code/evoscope/`.
-This package contains the core simulation engine together with reusable modules for morphology encoding, autoencoder-based representation learning, latent-space utilities, correlations, plotting, and visualization.

-Several standalone scripts are kept at the top level of `code/` because they reproduce the analysis workflows used for the manuscript, including autoencoder training, latent–observable correlations, aggregation of simulation outputs, figure generation, and interactive visualization.
-These scripts are intentionally kept as reproducibility entry points rather than being fully absorbed into the package API.
+The reusable package API is contained in `code/evoscope/`, while selected top-level scripts in `code/` are retained as explicit manuscript-analysis and visualization workflows.

 ---